Nozbe/Michael.team/en/contact.md

 * I'm very active on [Twitter](https://twitter.com/MSliwinski)
 * I'm beginning to be more involved on [LinkedIn](https://www.linkedin.com/in/michaelsliwinski)
+* I sometimes post a story on [Instagram](https://www.instagram.com/michaelsliwinski/)
-* I'm no longer active on [Facebook](https://www.facebook.com/michael.sliwinski) or [Instagram](https://www.instagram.com/michaelsliwinski/) because I disagree with Mark Zuckerberg's stance on privacy and creepiness.
+* I'm no longer active on [Facebook](https://www.facebook.com/michael.sliwinski) because I disagree with Mark Zuckerberg's stance on privacy and creepiness (yeah, I know Instagram is also owned by FB, so that's why I'm also not as active there as I used to be…)

 ## [Nozbe][n] questions?